It is easier than you think to paint a Christmas tree for your wall. Painting this extra-large tree took me less than 10 minutes, and I’m no artist!

 In the past, I’ve made them out of old branches and a wooden Christmas tree with knobs.
 Last year’s flat Christmas tree was made from decorated wood slices.
 This year I thought I’d go for the flatest tree possible, a large painted tree.

-In my craft shed, I found a large frame that was perfect for this tree.
-But the Christmas tree could simply be painted on large paper or even on a drop sheet and hung on the wall.
+I found a large frame in my craft shed that was perfect for this tree.
+But the Christmas tree could be painted on large paper or a drop sheet and hung on the wall.

 I did a practice run of painting the tree on paper first.
 I couldn’t believe how easy it was.
 You don’t need any painting skills at all.
 Anyone could paint one of these Christmas trees, even the kids.

 If you paint the Christmas tree large enough, you can decorate it with drawing pins and small baubles.
 I even stack my presents around the tree.